Lean Programming Interfaces for Classic Graphics

 uint32_t * indices, uint32_t numindices, Texture *texture);

 Draws a sequence of triangles.
-The vertices array is a rectangular array of vertices, where each vertex takes up eight float values: the x-, y-, and z-coordinates; the normal vector’s X, Y, and Z components; and the texture coordinates (U and V).
-The number of floats pointed to must equal 8 times numvertices.
-The number of indices (numindices) must be a multiple of 3.
+The vertices array is a rectangular array of numbers organized into “vertex blocks”.
+The number of floats pointed to must equal the number of floats per vertex block times numvertices.
+The number of indices (numindices) must be a multiple of 3. float is a number in IEEE 754 binary32 format.

 Note: As given in the classic graphics specification, the number of vertices per frame should be no more than 38,400 for a screen resolution of 640 × 480.